About Joyworks!

 Have you heard the phrase “laughter is contagious”?
 Well, it’s true.

-What goes on in a laughter event?
+What goes on in a laughter event for your workplace, community or conference?

 About Sharon Miller, Director of Joyworks!